Posts Tagged ‘Liberal Party of Canada’

 “I do not support proportional representation because I believe deeply that every Member of Parliament should represent actual Canadians and Canadian communities, not just political parties.”

 Trudeau is doggedly hanging onto the Liberal version of AV as the way back to Liberal Glory.
 He says he’s “listening” but when asked why he brushed off the Canadians asking for Proportional Representation, he said he knew better.
-Clearly, Justin has inhereited his father’s arrogance along with his mother’s looks and brains.
+Clearly, Justin has inhereited his father’s arrogance along with his mother’s looks.
 It seems Justin expects Liberals to blindly place their trust in him, policy unseen, not because he’s has a stellar record in the House of Commons… or anywhere else… because he hasn’t.
 His only real claim to fame is his parentage.
 But wouldn’t someone planning a career in politics study law, or at the very least, history… but drama?

 If the Party chooses the young Trudeau as their leader, it could very well spell the end of the Liberal party as we know it.
 Although we Canadians try not to speak ill of the dead, and Pierre Trudeau was a Liberal icon, he was not revered by all Canadians.